docwza/deep-rl-tsc/README.md

 ![Screenshot](doc/graph_actors.png)

 When training, optimal execution requires balancing the number of parallel actors `-actor` and learners `-learner`.
 A simulation with a single intersection can be left at the default settings (i.e., 1 learner and the rest actors).
 As the number of signalised intersections in the network increases, more learners will be required.
-Agents are distributed to learners in an approximately equal fashion; each learner is responsible to perform batch updates for their assigned subset of agents (i.e., a network with 13 signalised intersections and 3 learners would allocate 4, 4 and 5 intersections to the learners).
+Agents are distributed to learners in an approximately equal fashion; each learner is responsible for performing batch updates for their assigned subset of agents (e.g., a network with 13 signalised intersections and 3 learners would allocate 4, 4 and 5 intersections to the learners).
 Each actor is assigned an epsilon greedy exploration policy from equally spaced intervals between a random policy and a defined greedy policy `-eps 0.05` (e.g., with 4 actors and `-eps 0.05`, the actors implement one of [1.0, 0.68, 0.37, 0.05] epsilon greedy policies).

 ### Testing